riceissa/computing-notes/firefox.md

 ## Custom keyword search

 Firefox has two places to add keyword searches.
-One of them is in the settings, and it's easier to use but does not allow quoted (URL-encoded) strings.
+One of them is in the settings, and it's easier to use but does not allow unquoted (non-URL-encoded) strings.
-The other one is to add it via a bookmark.
+The other option is to add it via a bookmark.

-The ones with `%s` below can be added via settings, but the ones with `%S` only work in the bookmarks (because the input string must be URL-encoded in order to work).
+The ones with `%s` below can be added via settings, but the ones with `%S` only work in the bookmarks (because the input string must _not_ be URL-encoded in order to work).

+Add these via Settings → Search Shortcuts:

 ```
 !w